VipinYadav16/RC-GPT/README.md

-# CaseLawGPT - Supreme Court Tort Law Research Tool
+# RC-GPT - Supreme Court Tort Law Research Tool

-CaseLawGPT is a practical research tool for Indian Supreme Court tort law cases.
+RC-GPT is a practical research tool for Indian Supreme Court tort law cases.
 It provides a modern web interface and backend for searching, filtering, and reading case law, built for lawyers and legal researchers.

 ## 📁 Project Structure